Wedding loans from $2,100 to $15,000. Make your special day one to remember. Get a fast outcome within 60 minutes*. No paperwork, 100% online.

 As a result, you may want to consider boosting your super by making additional contributions.
 To find out more about boosting your super, visit the Moneysmart article on super contributions.

-Is paying back my loan easy?
+Is paying back my wedding loan easy?

 Absolutely!
 If you’re paired with one of our lenders, repayments are made incredibly easy and stress-free.